 - Analytics that can be used by the campus for future planning of course development are produced via the review.

-- Generates an action plan based on reviewer feedback that details suggestions for course improvement.
+- An action plan that is automatically generated and based on reviewer feedback that details suggestions for course improvement.
 These are chosen from a menu of options by each reviewer.

 The action plan automatically aggregates the feedback generated during the Course Review and provides recommendations and examples of enhancements for improvement for the next part of the process, the Course Refresh.